sughoshp08-prog/Impact-AI-Hackathon-Bread/README.md

 Built by **Bread Tastes Better** for the Impact AI Hackathon — democratizing access to high-quality nutrition advice for India.

 ---

-If you want a different structure, more technical details or more user-focused documentation, let me know!